lakwli/memorieswalk/docs/To-solution/current.md

 It could be the issue of how the property been update, which control the re-render of impacted screen part.
 When click on a control, e.g. font, the selecting/editing element property value should get updated and then result re-render reflect the new changes.
 But other non-related state should not get updated (to prevent 'exit' happen)

 Please investigate.
 Please think from proper state management and control based on current archtiectural.

-### Technical:

-It seems that the UniversalToolbarControl fontFamily button is not detect onChange but on clik, which is not right for drop box. we click to select, release after selected.

-it should based on drag or onchange, not detect mouse down and mouse up.
-This will inference othe's control

 ### Test: